divinorum-webb/tableau-extract-refresh-hackathon/README.md

 the Metadata API and the REST API.

 #### Metadata API
-The Metadata API is used to query all of the data dependencies for a workbook or for a datasource.
+The Metadata API is used to identify dependencies between workbooks and datasources.
 When pausing all extract refresh tasks for a workbook, you need to stop extracts related to both the embedded extracts and the published datasources the workbook uses.
 When pausing tasks for a specific datasource, this is more straightforward as you only need to identify tasks directly related to that datasource.